 These reasons highlight why there’s a role for government in helping to address these challenges.
 It can help introduce a level playing field and encourage (or mandate!) a consistent approach.
 This is why the National Underground Asset Register (NUAR) project, which is being led by the Geospatial Commission in the Cabinet Office, is helping to break the logjam.
 We’ve already seen the long-established Vault system in Scotland make progress and it’s hoped that the same could happen across the rest of the UK.

 The potential level of unreported strikes between 6% – 11% is also of concern and needs further investigation as to why these go unreported when in some cases it’s a requirement under Health and Safety legislation to do so.
 There may be lessons to be learned from these strikes which are being missed.

-Could an aviation-style no faults reporting system partially help?
+Could an aviation-style, anonymous, no faults reporting system partially help?